-The status of women in ancient Egyptian society was of such importance that right to the crown itself passed through the royal women and not the men.
+The status of women in ancient Egyptian society was of such importance that the right to the crown itself passed through the royal women and not the men.
 The daughters of kings were all important.

-There were holy women who possessed both dignity and importance, There were, like their male counterparts, ranked.
-The highest of them was the queen followed by the wives and daughters of the high priest and their duties were very specific and equally as important as the men.
-Royal women, that is to say, relatives of the royal family, performed duties much like we see today in the role of ladies in waiting to the Queen of England.
-The role of the woman as a teacher was very well established in ancient Egypt.
+Women in ancient Egypt were, like their male counterparts, subject to a rank system.
+The highest of them was the queen followed by the wives and daughters of the high priest.
+Their duties were very specific and equally as important as those of the men.
+Women within the royal family performed duties much like we see today in the role of ladies in waiting to the Queen of England.
+Additionally, the role of women as teachers and guides for their children was very prominent in ancient Egypt.

-Both men and women priests had enjoyed great privileges.
+There were holy women who possessed both dignity and importance.
+As to the priesthood, and perhaps other professions, only the women of a higher rank trained in these endeavors.
+Both male and female priests enjoyed great privileges.
 They were exempt from taxes, they used no part of their own income in any of the expenses related to their office, and they were permitted to own land in their own right.